 I lead them to Fit Recovery because it has changed my life.

-I am now 31, and I have a lot of experience in holistic health research, trial and error, and downright disgust with myself.
+I now have a lot of experience in holistic health research, trial and error, and downright disgust with myself.

 All of this in order to finally say that I am happy.